 To seek out new life: The best alien movies

 After the lacklustre response to the cerebral and ponderous first movie, director Nicholas Meyer did his damndest to give the people what they wanted.
 A daring adventure in space that evoked the spirit of the original TV series.
-Featuring, exciting story, thrilling battle scenes, deft character work, and an incredible score, Wrath of Khan is the high watermark all Star Trek movies aspire to (and that all since have failed to reach).
+Featuring an exciting story, thrilling battle scenes, deft character work, and an incredible score, Wrath of Khan is the high watermark all Star Trek movies aspire to (and that all since have failed to reach).

 Man is the warmest place to hide.
 Few science fiction movies are as terrifying as The Thing, John Carpenter’s most technically impressive and atmospheric film.

-A critical and commercial bomb The Thing found a new audience when it hit home entertainment.
-With its tense atmosphere, incredible practical effects, and twisted visuals The Thing rightly earned its place as a cult hit.
+A critical and commercial bomb, The Thing found a new audience when it hit home entertainment.
+With its tense atmosphere, incredible practical effects, and twisted visuals, this body horror movie rightly earned its place as a cult hit.

 Sarah Connor?
 Best robot movies

-Not only that, the film helped to advance the use of computer-generated imagery in movies, which considering how integral that’s become to the genre, more than earns it a place on our list.
+Not only that, this Terminator movie helped to advance the use of computer-generated imagery in movies, which considering how integral that’s become to the genre, more than earns it a place on our list.

-Steven Spielberg’s blockbuster about the de-extinction of the dinosaurs just missed out on our best movies ever list, so it’s only right we recognise it here.
-Technically, Jurassic Park is a prehistoric sensation featuring some of the most spectacular and awe-inspiring visuals ever seen on the big screen.
+Steven Spielberg’s blockbuster about the de-extinction of the dinosaurs is a pre-historic sensation featuring some of the most spectacular and awe-inspiring visuals ever seen on the big screen.

-Spielberg’s great, but is he the best?
-The best movies of all time
+Spielberg is great: The best movies of all time

 Honestly, though the film’s technical achievements are just one part of its (dino) DNA, everything about this movie is superb, from its brilliant cast, gorgeous and frightening cinematography, and John William’s iconic score.
 It’s no wonder this film is recognised as one of the greatest blockbusters of all time.